ArkCase/ark_helm_charts/README.md

 ## DNS

-1. Create a FQDN Arkcase will utilize
+1. Create a FQDN ArkCase will utilize

 2. Create a public certificate for the hosted services.

-3. Update the .Arkcase configuration bundle
+3. Update the .ArkCase configuration bundle

 4. Configure Ingress Controller if necessary